joebrew/joebrew.github.io/portfolio.markdown

 _The scientist as an individual_:
 How many times have you heard a researcher say "my" data, "my" code, "my" topic, or "my" subjects.
 If science is ultimately about arriving at objective, generalizable truth, then there is no place for "my".
 Unless your research is truly funded by you and you alone (a situation which applies to essentially nobody), than the data isn't "yours", nor are the products (both official and un-official) which that data enables you to create.
 The sooner researchers are able to let go of "my", the better off those who fund science (everyone) will be.

+Ultimately, I believe that good trandisciplinary researchers hinges less on the _methods_ of research chosen and more on the _awareness_ of the researcher of their methods (and those methods' shortcomings).
+Regardless of your epistemic culture, qualitative vs. quantitative slant, etc., if you are aware of the strengths and weaknesses of your approach, are able to communicate your approach cleary, and are able to transform the "events" of your research into a coherent story, then you are doing good research.
+In a collaborative academic environment, you "add" to the body of research in a spirit of openness, and allow for (even hope!) that your collaboration is critiqued and questioned.

 **Personal question 2:**
 _What mediums, apart from traditional academic publication, are best suited for communicating the results of your research, and for translating those results from science to public health practice?_

 I mention the above shortcomings of the current scientific paradigm (previous question) because in my research I will strive to embody the principal of openness, which in turn I hope facilitates honest assessment and collaboration.
 I acknowledge _a priori_ that this research isn't _mine_: it belongs to the research subjects and those who fund it.
 Accordingly, I will ensure that every step of the process is documented, reproducible, and changeable.

 How can I communicate my ideas, processes, obstacles and results?

-Academic papers will be the "polished" products, a place to deposit major findings for the purpose of adding to the scientific dialogue and body of knowledge.
+**Academic papers** will be the "polished" products, a place to deposit major findings for the purpose of adding to the scientific dialogue and body of knowledge.
 But academic papers alone aren't enough.

-I'll use this website as my "basecamp" (a place to go for all the project-related resources), but I'll also strive to make intermediary products (in addition the traditional academic publications) along the way.
+**Electronic communication**: I'll use this website as my "basecamp" (a place to go for all the project-related resources), but I'll also strive to make intermediary products (in addition the traditional academic publications) along the way.
 My data (insofar as it does not reveal personal protected health information) will all be open, the software I use will be exclusively open-source, and I will under no circumstances publish in a journal which charges for access.

+**White papers / grey literature**: Finally, as much as academics like to believe that the whole world is listening to what they have to say, the reality is that hardly anyone is listening.
+Particularly in the realms of business and industry (areas in which my topic will deal), many high-impact ideas are communicated in alternative forms, quasi-case studys, white papers, opinion leader speeches, etc.  My hope is that by first blazing a clear path in the realm of academic papers and electronic communication, I will facilitate my research's entry into the world of communication among and within industries and businesses.

+## Concluding reflections

+**Challenges**:
+Many challenges lie ahead, and limitations related to this study are already apparent.

+First, this study presupposes that a "win-win" situation in which malaria control is both economically beneficial to the funder as well as the fund-recipient exists, and simply needs to be identified.
+If that presupposition turns out to be incorrect (ie, the costs of privately-funded malaria control are greater than the returns in terms of productivity, worker absenteeism, etc.) than this research will most likely be less relevant and impactful than hoped.

+Second, this research strives to perform an analysis which yields clearly quantified answers (ie, the return in dollars on every dollar spent on malaria control), while combining that with qualitative information regarding individual and community malaria control preferences.
+The mechanism and manner by which these kinds of information (gathered from different epistemic "cultures") can be combined is still unclear.

+Finally, even if this research is carried out in a manner that is completely valid internally, questions of external validity will continue to pose a challenge.
+The scope of this research is limited to southern Mozambique - other areas with different cultural attitudes, different business practices, and different epidemiological landscapes will likely necessitate distinct analyses.
+It will be challenging to integrate the specificity of this research with the larger scientific dialogue on malaria control.

 **Bibliography**: